grafana/writers-toolkit/docs/sources/shared/hugo-error-example-bad-link.md

     - oss
 ---

-[//]: # 'This file documents an example Hugo error output for relref and links.'
+[//]: # "This file documents an example Hugo error output for relref and links."
-[//]: # 'This shared file is included in these locations:'
+[//]: # "This shared file is included in these locations:"
-[//]: # '/writers-toolkit/review/run-a-local-webserver'
+[//]: # "/writers-toolkit/review/run-a-local-webserver"
-[//]: # '/writers-toolkit/write/references/index.md'
+[//]: # "/writers-toolkit/write/references/index.md"
-[//]: # '/tempo/docs/sources/tempo/traceql/query_editor.md'
+[//]: # "/tempo/docs/sources/tempo/traceql/query_editor.md"
 [//]: #
-[//]: # 'If you make changes to this file, verify that the meaning and content are not changed in any place where the file is included.'
+[//]: # "If you make changes to this file, verify that the meaning and content are not changed in any place where the file is included."
-[//]: # 'Any links should be fully qualified and not relative: /docs/grafana/ instead of ../grafana/.'
+[//]: # "Any links should be fully qualified and not relative: /docs/grafana/ instead of ../grafana/."

 Hugo emits `REF_NOT_FOUND` warnings indicating the filename and location of such references when building the docs, for example with `make docs` in `grafana/grafana` or `make server-quick` in `grafana/website`: